per2jensen/dar-backup/share/README.md

-  # Systemd backup schedule

-## Systemd timers & services
+# Systemd timers and services

-  Systemd timers and service files for FULL, DIFF and INC backups can be found in the share/ directory.
+  Systemd timers and service files can be found in the share/ directory.
-  "
+  The following is here:
+    - FULL, DIFF and INC backups
+    - Alert sent on upcoming FULL & DIFF backups.

   The files are ready to be copied by the user to "~/.config/systemd/user"

 ## Grandfather, father, son backup strategy